Mandela Effect Decoded

 The current record of an event remembered and the residue of the same event remembered in another way are key elements in any discussion of the M.E..
 Consistent with the Effect, the memory in the current record tends to exclude and occlude the other or alternative memory.
 In the case cited here, those who stand by the current record will claim that the authors have made a factual error and misreported the events of the time.

-Perhaps, and it is certinaly a troubling detail which could invalidate the residue.
+Perhaps.
+Whatever here is certinaly a troubling detail which could invalidate the residue.
 The interpretation of the passage depends on whether the January negotiations were merely talks leading to the accord, or talks sealed by an agreement -- and more specifically, an agreement in which Nelson Mandela's role was defined.
 And it gets worse.
-The record shows -- New York Times, dateline Johannesburg, 1991 -- that the accord was signed on September 14, 1991, and the article mentions Mandela as still living.
-Negotiations leading to the signed argeement were ongoing from May 1990, but I find there is no specific evidence of talks in January 1991, and certainly not of an accord reached at that time,perhaps involving Mandela as a key factor, apart from the mention in this citation.
+The record shows -- New York Times, dateline Johannesburg, 1991 -- that an accord was signed on September 14, 1991, and the article mentions Mandela as still living at that time.
+Negotiations leading to the signed argeement of that datye were ongoing from May 1990, but I find there is no specific evidence of talks in January 1991, and certainly not of an accord reached at that time,perhaps involving Mandela as a key factor, apart from the mention in this citation.
 The citation refers to the January accord, not merely to talks that might lead to it.
 Needless to say, all this ambiguity is problematic.

 Establishing reside is basic to the study of the Effect, to determine if it is real on its own terms, or merely due to misremembering and ignorance of facts.
 This example, standing at the origin of the phenomenon and involving the name given to it, shows brilliantly that establishing residue is a meticulous and sometimes tricky exercise.
 Neverthless, clear and irrefutable examples of residue do occur.
 Their present what I call the premium instances of the Effect.